gcm256/geometry/README.md

 ### Circumhyperbolas

 - If the angle between asymptotes of IC(L) is $`\theta`$ and the angle of incidence of L on the circumcircle is $`i`$, then $`\theta + i = 90^\circ`$.[^4]
+- The asymptotes of Circumhyperbola IC(L) are the two Simson lines at the two points where the straight line L cuts the circumcircle.

 ### Using Trilinear